 In recent years my work has developed in two directions.
 I have deepened my engagement with video and installation to broaden the possibilities of my expressions as well as incorporating emerging technologies in my material based research.

-I experience feelings of dualities, alienation and disassociation towards others and myself.
-This sensation is the origin of the distance often felt in my work and gives voice to conflicts surrounding female trauma, mental disorders and a gender binary society.
+Having been a foreigner all my adult life- not only geographically and culturally- but as a, bisexual woman, with borderline personality disorder, emotionally and bodily.
 It is what creates my interest in temporary situations and processes.
 In my studio I am able to form a dystopian world that speaks to displacement and conflict.
 Process and material transformation play a key role in describing my desire for a fluid social environment, and the hope for a place where a multiplicity of truth can be accepted.